Nats put Strasburg on IL with right shoulder inflammation - WTMJ

-The 2019 World Series MVP was set to start against the Arizona Diamondbacks and will now be replaced by right-hander Paolo Espino, after the Nationals selected his contract.
+The 2019 World Series MVP was set to start against the Arizona Diamondbacks.
+He will now be replaced by right-hander Paolo Espino after the Nationals selected his contract.
 It is the fourth career start for the 34-year-old Espino.

+“We shut him down, put him on the IL,” manager Dave Martinez said.

+“He had to get an MRI on the shoulder.
+He’s got some inflammation on his shoulder so we want to be smart.
+There’s going to be no timetable when he comes back.
+Hopefully we get him back soon,” he said.

 Strasburg, 32, is 0–1 with a 6.30 ERA in two starts this season.
 He gave up three homers and seven earned runs in four innings in his last start, a 14-3 loss at St. Louis on Tuesday.
 His move to the IL was retroactive to Thursday.